pedromadureira000/fully-featured-backend/deployment.md

 ## Point the A register from your domain to ec2 instance IP

-## Delete any AAAA register, becouse certbot will try to use it instead of A @ register
+## Delete any AAAA register, because certbot will try to use it instead of A @ register

 ## Obtaining an SSL Certificate
 * run it (with nginx plugin)
 ``
-sudo certbot --nginx -d pedromadureira.xyz
+sudo certbot --nginx -d petersaas.com
 ``

 ## Verifying Certbot Auto-Renewal